nmo1/ADM-HW5/README.md

  - where we used the bfs algorithm to find all the nodes at the given distance

  **Functionality 2 - Find the smartest Network:**
+  - The function find smartest receives two parameteres, first the list of nodes that must be passed.
+Then the type of weight that should be considered for analysis. ed_t, ed_d, ed_1 which respectively stand fortime, distance and edges weghted 1.

  **Functionality 3 - Shortest Ordered Route:**